altf4/untwister/README.md

     -b
         Always bruteforce, even if state inference attack is successful -g <seed>
-        Generate a test set of random numbers from the given seed (default is random seed) -D
+        Generate a test set of random numbers from the given seed -D
         The quantity of random numbers to generate when using the -g flag (default 20) -c <confidence>